 Here's Table 2.

-1. 1000kcal/day mixed diet (60%C, 20%P, 20%F) resulted in a mean daily weight loss of 0.38kg/day (0.836lb/day).
-Mean potassium balance was positive, so there was some net gain of muscle, even though there was weight loss.
-Muscle, also glycogen+water gain probably explains the low average weight loss
+1. 1000kcal/day mixed diet (60%C, 20%P, 20%F) resulted in a total weight loss of 3.8kg (0.38kg/day or 0.836lb/day).
+Mean potassium balance was positive, so there was some net gain of LBM, even though there was weight loss.
+LBM gain, also glycogen+water gain explains the low total weight loss.

-3. 0kcal/day total fast resulted in a mean daily weight loss of 1.28kg/day (2.816lb/day), of which only 3.4kg was bodyfat and 6.2kg was LBM.
-Mean potassium balance was very negative, so there was large net loss of muscle.
+3. 0kcal/day total fast resulted in a total weight loss of 12.8kg (1.28kg/day or 2.816lb/day), of which 3.4kg was bodyfat and 6.2kg was LBM.
+The rest was glycogen+water loss.
+Mean potassium balance was very negative, so there was a large net loss of LBM.